marcransome/pond/README.md

 Unloaded pond: my-app
 ```

-If a pond is _enabled_ this action will not stop pond variables from being exposed to new shell sessions.
+Unloading a pond will not stop pond variables from being exposed to new shell sessions if the pond is _enabled_.
 Instead, `disable` the pond to make the changes persist.

 ### Viewing the status of ponds

-Use the `status` command to view the current status of a pond:
+Use the `status` command to view the status of a pond:

 ```console
 $ pond status my-app